 Other diagnostic procedures like lumbar puncture [when rapid plasma reagin test is positive], bone probe, infrared dermal thermometry [for skin temperature assessment] and synovial biopsy may be done if required to reach at the diagnosis.

-Bone scan can assist in differentiating between Charcot arthropathy and osteomyelitis.
+A bone scan can assist in differentiating between Charcot arthropathy and osteomyelitis.

 Magnetic resonance imaging allows for anatomic imaging of the area.
 It also may help to distinguish between osteomyelitis and Charcot arthropathy.